 Another diamond is the decoration of the house of the prime minister of the caliph.
 Delicate floral patterns adorn the arches in the house.
 Unfortunately, the royal reception hall was still under restoration, so I didn’t get to see it myself.

 He ruins and the whole site of Madinat al-Zahra were added to the Unesco World Heritage List in 2018.
 This shows its importance as an historic time stamp of the great Arab ruler in modern day Andalusia Spain.

 In 2009 a modern museum opened at the bottom of the site.
 I didn’t visit it myself but it showcases many Islamic artifacts found at the site of Madinat al-Zahra.
 It serves as a unique timestamp and exhibits the urban lay-out and planning of cities in this period.

 Only located 8 km west from Cordoba, the ruins of Madinat al Zahra can be easily visited on a day trip from Cordoba or en route to the city.
 You start at the museum where you can take the shuttle bus to the ruins.

 You must buy a ticket for the bus at the museum.
 The shuttle bus costs €2 and runs every 20 minutes.
 The entrance to the ruins and museum of Madinat al-Zahra is free for EU citizens and €1,50 for others.

 How to get to Madinat al-Zahra?

-By tour: you can also book your day trip to from Córdoba to Madinat al-Zahra as a guided tour.
-Prices vary; check the local tour offices in Córdoba.
+By tour: you can also book your day trip from Cordoba to Madinat al Zahra as a guided tour.
+Prices vary; check the local tour offices in Cordoba or book online.

 Can’t get enough of the red and white striped design of Córdoba?
 Why not consider a day trip from Córdoba to Madinat al-Zahra.
-Explore the ruins of the 10th century city and soak up the ancient Arab city planning and architecture.
+Explore the ruins of the 10th century city Medina Al Zahara and soak up the ancient Arab city planning and architecture.